remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

    <img src="/img/cloudrun/selectCloudShell.jpg" width="200" />

+// TODO: Cannot do relative links in Docusaurus

 2. Within the Cloud Shell, type the following command and follow the prompts.
    // TODO: Switch to remotion-dev repo